timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning The Minimal Infrastructure.md

 - A "Virtual Private Cloud" (VPC) on IBM Cloud.
 - Either an OpenShift or an IKS cluster inside the VPC with all the requirements.
+- A PostgreSQL database.
+- An instance of AppID service.

 ## Setting up the infrastructure - OpenShift Cluster